Your cart is empty

 About Geri Krotow

-Geri Krotow is the award winning author of over thirty novels, including the Whidbey Island contemporary romance series and the Silver Valley, PD romantic suspense series.
+Geri Krotow is an award-winning author of over thirty novels, including the Whidbey Island contemporary romance series and the Silver Valley PD romantic suspense series.
 A U.S. Naval Academy graduate and former Naval Intelligence Officer, Geri left her Navy career after nine years to follow her heart and focus on her dream of becoming an author.
 When not writing or reading, Geri loves to knit and go on long walks with her beloved dogs.
 A native of Buffalo, New York, she relishes frequent return visits.

 Start a Book Club